yunche0/GA-Net/README.md

 Ablation Study on the Impact of Text Descriptions:
 To explore the impact of text descriptions through ablation studies, use the product_sametext.py script.
 This will also generate two text files, but each image will have the same text description.
+More datasets can be found on this website：https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md

 Official Run
 Model Variants: